jonquark/messagesight-demos-docker/openLDAPServer/README.md

 operating environment, see [Docker Communit Edition](https://store.docker.com/search?q=Docker%20Community%20Edition&type=edition&offering=community).
 Make sure that docker-ce deamon has minumum of 2 GiB of free memory for open LDAP container.

-To build and run open LDAP docker container, use openldapDocker.sh script.
+To build and run open LDAP docker container, use openldap.sh script.
 This script will create the following docker image:
 ```
 Name: openldap